 - Video camera on tripod for recording yourself playing

-- The means to view those videos– ideally with larger screen than on a
+- The means to view those videos– ideally with much larger screen than

 - Flannel or microfiber cloth for wiping rosin from strings after each practice